Blisto91/dxvk-wiki/Configuration.md

 # dxgi.customVendorId = 0000

+# Report Nvidia GPUs as AMD GPUs by default.
+This is enabled by default
+# to work around issues with NVAPI, but may cause issues in some games.
+#
+# Supported values: True, False

+# dxgi.nvapiHack = True

 # Override maximum amount of device memory and shared system memory
 # reported to the application.
 This may fix texture streaming issues
 # in games that do not support cards with large amounts of VRAM.